nicholasgriffintn/obsidian-cloudflare-ai/README.md

 ## TODO

+- [ ] Figure out how to stream responses in (may be a problem with `request` from Obsidian, which we need to use to avoid CORS, maybe need an alternative).
 - [ ] Add the ability to send properties in the metadata.
 - [ ] Add filtering of the RAG results.
 ```